eigenwallet/vision/content/eigensync.md

 ## What is _eigensync_?

 - It's a protocol developed just for the _eigenwallet_.
-- It synchronizes that state across different devices with the same seed.
+- It synchronizes state across different devices with the same wallet seed.
-- It uses a _conflict-free replicated data structure_^[1] that is split into state packets and stored on multiple devices
+- It stores state in a _conflict-free replicated data structure_^[1] which is stored in the cloud.
+It guarantees eventual consistency.
-- It is fully private and anonymous.
-State packets are encrypted with the users private key
+- It is private and anonymous.
+All data is encrypted with the users private key.

 ## What can it do?